aaron-jack-manning/up-api/README.md

 ## Planned Features

 Currently this API wrapper supports all of the `v1` Up API endpoints except [webhooks](https://developer.up.com.au/#webhooks).
-This is planned for a (hopefull soon) future release.
+This is planned for a (hopefully soon) future release.